ahmad-hammad/my-Code/README.md

 # my-Code
-this repository is for my code during the study at the college
+this repository is for my code during my study at the college